temporalio/documentation/docs/typescript/workflows.md

 #### Notes on Queries

 > 🚨 WARNING: NEVER mutate Workflow state inside a query!
-This would be a source of non-determinism.
+Generating commands in query handlers can lead to unexpected behaviors on subsequent executions.

 :::danger How NOT to write a Query